menu

 Real-time DAST testing by Appknox is a powerful automation simulation feature that helps you understand the real-life interactions of your apps from malicious intent.

 Manually identifying security gaps based on the long laundry list of compliances is challenging and time-consuming.
 Appknox, an automated vulnerability assessment tool, swiftly detects and tracks potential vulnerabilities, generating detailed CVSS reports.
-These reports provide actionable remediation notes and the business impact of vulnerabilities found, helping you understand the gravity of the vulnerabilities to ensure speedy remediation.

 With Appknox, you can bring visibility into the entire security process by providing critical insights to key stakeholders and CXOs in your organization.
 We regularly submit your app to the dashboard to enhance CI/CD integration, which scans your code during the build to ensure security.
 You can understand critical risks or exposures due to noncompliance.
 This dashboard provides an extensive framework that adds new outcomes and KPIs to your security process to understand industry and organizational growth.